voueil/library-system/README.md

 <h3 align="left">I. Project Description</h3>
 The Online Library System, developed using the JavaFX API, offers a role-based platform for students, librarians, and administrators.
 Each user has different services.
-Users log in with their ID and username, then the system identifies the user by checking the first two digits of the ID:
-If it starts with 11: The user is an Admin.
-If it starts with 22: The user is as a Librarian.
-If it starts with 33: The user is as a Student.
-Other than that an error message will appear, each user has a personalized homepage:
+Users log in with their ID and username, then the system identifies the user by checking the first two digits of the ID: if it starts with 11: The user is an Admin, if it starts with 22: The user is as a Librarian, if it starts with 33: The user is as a Student, other than that an error message will appear, each user has a personalized homepage:

 • Admins can manage users, oversee inventory, adjust settings, and log out.